datazip-inc/olake/drivers/mysql/README.md

 ### Writer File
 The Writer file defines the configuration for the destination where data needs to be added.<br>
-`normalization` determine that Level 1 flattening is required. <br>
 Example (For Local):
    ```
    {